31st August-3rd September 2016: ‘Space and Place: Robert Grosseteste’s De sphera and De differenciis localibus‘.

 5th-8th April 2015: ‘The Appliance of Science – Astronomy and the Calendar: Robert Grosseteste’s De sphaera and the Computus Correctorius,’ University of Rome, Tor Vergata and University of Notre Dame, Rome Global Gateway, Italy.

 This symposium was the first of its kind to take place outside the UK, and it was a special delight to head to Rome, to the University of Rome, Tor Vergata, in the care of Professor Cecilia Panti, and to be based while in Rome at the University of Notre Dame, Rome Global Gateway as part of the Durham-Notre Dame partnership.
 Grosseteste’s treatise De sphaera, On the Sphere, in which he explores the physical underpinnings of astronomy, received its first collaborative reading.
 The work has an existing modern edition made by Professor Panti; Dr Sigbjørn Sønnesyn made the first translation into English.
 The symposium also features a reading of the Computus Correctorius, Grosseteste’s signal contribution to the medieval science of time, and, in particular, the church calendar.
 For the English translation, and editorial comments, we are extremely glad to have welcomed Dr Philipp Nothaft, All Soul’s College, University of Oxford, to the Ordered Universe.
 The symposium included a half-day conference at Tor Vergata, and a public lecture, jointly and bi-lingully delivered by Professor Tom McLeish and Professor Panti at the Notre Dame Gateway.
-Organisational matters were the province of Dr Rachael Matthews, Ordered Universe Administrative Assistant, Professor Panti and Dr Giles Gasper (Durham).
+Organisational matters were the province of Dr Rachael Matthews, Ordered Universe Administrative Assistant and Professor Panti.
 Programme is available here.

 25th-28th November 2015: On the Liberal Arts and On the Generation of Sounds: Robert Grosseteste’s Early Treatises and Their Reception, Durham University.
 The symposium, the first under the new funding from the AHRC, gave the second reading of the De liberalibus artibus, On the Liberal Arts, the third of the De generatione sonorum, On the Generation of Sounds, and the first to the whole group of the Middle English treatise the Seven Liberal Arts.
 The latter incorporates sections of both of the Latin treatises and offers a striking interpretation of Grosseteste’s earlier work.
 The symposium was organised by Dr Giles Gasper (Durham), Dr Rachael Matthews (Durham) and Dr Sigbjørn Sønnesyn.
 As well as the collaborative reading sessions, the symposium included a musical excursus by Dr Nicholas Brown, a tour of the Institute of Computational Cosmology by Professor Richard Bower, a manuscript exhibition of the Grosseteste holdings in the Durham Cathedral library collections, and a public lecture by Dr Gasper.